mvsusp/sagemaker-tensorflow-container/README.md

 ## How do I run these containers?

-Using the Python SDK, running this code from the `test/integration/benchmarks/criteo` directory will runs a training job with 3 ml.c5.9xlarge instances with 2 parameter servers.
+Using the Python SDK, running this code from the `test/integration/benchmarks/criteo` directory will run a training job with 3 ml.c5.9xlarge instances with 2 parameter servers.

 ```python
 from sagemaker.tensorflow import TensorFlow